 - Make a few key videos and then integrate them with your social media marketing and optimised blog content.
 This will help keep readers engaged and on your website for longer giving you a greater user experience.

-- Facebook, Twitter, Instagram and TikTok are all still major players in the social media world.
-Unless one falls over in 2023, keep posting your content across these channels to get as wider exposure as possible.
+- Facebook, X, Instagram and TikTok are all still major players in the social media world.
+Unless one falls over in 2024, keep posting your content across these channels to get as wide exposure as possible.

 - Try to get some authentic online reviews.
 It’s always awkward trying to get reviews but if you can get some genuine feedback they’ll make you star.